Addiction Treatment Efficacy and Results

 Gráfica Asi

-Below you can have a look at the results of some research conducted at Takiwasi by students and external researchers who have been able to analyze and verify the effectiveness of the treatment for addiction.
+Below you can have a look at the results of some research conducted at Takiwasi who have been able to analyze and verify the efficacy of the ayahuasca-assisted treatment for addiction.
+Most of the researchers are developing their study in the wider interest for psychedelic therapy and psychedelic renaissance in clinical research

 1.